Skip Navigation

 Undergraduate Programs

-With a 98% job placement rating, starting salaries at or above comparable engineering fields, and graduates working in the widest variety of career fields, earning a degree in Industrial and Systems Engineering means you can easily find a high-paying job in virtually any career path you choose.
-Combine elements of analytics and systems thinking to make processes and systems better.
-Explore our degree options below.
+With 98% job placement, starting salaries at or above comparable engineering fields, and graduates working in the widest variety of industries, earning a degree from the School of Industrial and Systems Engineering means you can easily find a rewarding career in virtually any industry you choose.
+Make processes and systems better with our degree options below.

 Explore a Bachelor of Science in Industrial and Systems Engineering